Hi there! Welcome to The Rescued Letters!

 If you’d like information on my available Bible studies – Ready: Finding the Courage to Face the Unknown, a six-week study of Joshua 1-5 and Determined: Living Like Jesus in Every Moment, a six-week study of Luke: you can get that here.

 If you are here to learn about Vascular Ehlers-Danlos Syndrome: It’s been a while since I studied genetic stuff in high school, but I try to explain the disorder I have here.

 If you just need a giant belly laugh: read this post about that one time I let someone eat my loogie.
 Not even joking.

 If you want to stay connected with me: sign up for my email newsletter at the bottom of this page.
 As an email peep, you’ll get my 14-day devotional on courageous living and you’ll be the first to see new content and updates from me.
 Often, I’ll send you stuff that no one else gets to see.
-After our 14-day courage challenge is over, I’ll show up in your inbox around twice a month.
+After our 14-day courage challenge is over, I’ll show up in your inbox around three-four times a month.

 If you want to find me in other corners of the online world:

 - Facebook: encouraging posts and a few giggles here and there

 - My private Facebook group: reading plans and study aids to keep you in God’s Word.
 Reading the Bible doesn’t need to be complicated, but it will make you ready for whatever you are facing.